osm2vectortiles/osm2vectortiles/docs/own-vector-tiles.md

 docker-compose up import-external
 ```

-Now you need to import the downloaded PBF file into PostGIS.
+With the next command the downloaded PBF file gets imported into PostGIS.

 ```
 docker-compose up import-osm
 ```

-Now import custom SQL functions used in the source project.
+The following command imports custom SQL utilities such as functions and views, which are needed to create the vector tiles.

 ```
 docker-compose up import-sql
 ```

-Edit the `BBOX` environement variable in the docker-compose.yml file to match your desired extract.
+**Important:** Edit the `BBOX` environement variable in the docker-compose.yml file to match your desired extract.

 ```
 export: